Skip to main content

 A climate knowledge system led from the mountains

-• Support community-based storytellers and researchers.
+• Support community storytellers and researchers across the Himalayas

-• Develop ethical, participatory methods for data gathering.
+• Develop ethical, participatory climate data methods

-• Connect Indigenous communities across the region.
+• Connect Indigenous communities regionally through shared learning

 Our first step: the fellowship